How to grow Lisianthus

 Latin: Eustoma grandiflorum

 Growing lisianthus from seed can be a very rewarding but challenging process due to the plant's specific germination and growing requirements.
-By following these detailed growing instructions and the fresh seeds that we sell you will enjoy their beautiful flowers.
-They grow well in UK conditions.
+By following these detailed growing instructions and the fresh seeds that we sell, you will enjoy their beautiful flowers.
+Be patient as these plants are slow growing in the early stages and take about 6 months to mature.

 Where to grow lisianthus

 Lisianthus are a great cut flower and ideal for a herbaceous border.
-They like a bright spot which has been enriched with well-rotted compost.
+They are tender perennials usually grown outdoors as annuals in the UK.
+They like a bright, well drained spot, which has been enriched with well-rotted compost.
+Flowering is initiated by short nights which they only get with long bright days.

 How to sow lisianthus seed

 The seeds we sell are high quality pelleted seed.
-The optimum time to sow the seeds is from January to April.
-Sow the seeds in quality seed compost.
+The optimum time to sow the seeds is from January to March.
+Sow the seeds indoors in quality seed compost.
 Space the seeds out on the surface of the compost and then gently press them in.
 Ideally cover them with a thin layer of vermiculite.
 Do not cover the seeds as they need light to germinate.
+If you are keen and have a propagator and grow lights then they can be sown as early as November.

 What are the germination conditions for lisianthus seed?